 Our 26,000-strong UAF alumnus often share memories of the library with us, detailing the countless hours they spent within these walls or the friendly librarian who helped them with the sources needed to complete a paper.
 Every semester hundreds more new students seek out the library as a place to study, to research, to socialize, to access the internet, or to borrow a new DVD.
 Because of this interest, we are always thinking of new ways to serve our students and campus community.
 Your gift will help us to meet these needs in real time.

 Philanthropy has always played a large role here at Rasmuson Library, going all the way back to the first documented gift of $15 in 1974.
 And we are grateful for every gift.

 Your gift, no matter its size or intent, plays a role in the perpetual value of our collection, the robustness of our services and the breadth and depth of our research capacity.
-Please join me and consider a gift today to provide food to a hungry student’s soul.
+Please consider a gift to the library today.